c-ancia/diskplayer/README.md

 ```console
 foo@bar:~$ python main.py --uri [SPOTIFY_URI]
 ```
-- Reads the file at the location given as parameter then plays its content (provided it contains a valid URI)
+- Reads the file at the location given as parameter then plays its content (provided it contains a valid URI).
+If the same floppy is inserted (or contains the same content as previous playback) the playback will resume where it paused rather than starting back from the start.
 ```console
 foo@bar:~$ python main.py --path [FILE_PATH]
 ```